mdbeckman/GitHub-Practice-184/README.md

     - Find "sarahshy" in GitHub and locate the "GitHub-Practice-184" class repo
     - Click on "README.md" >> Edit (pencil icon in upper right)
 - **Add a row** in the table below with your information
-    - follow the pattern for the vertical bar character (found next to the "]" key)... use the "Matthew Beckman" row as a template
+    - follow the pattern for the vertical bar character (found next to the "]" key)... use the "Sarah Shy" row as a template
     - (2 pts) first & last name
     - (1 pt)  class day and time
     - (2 pts) github id